anayagarde/Book-Recommendation-System/README.md

 # Book-Recommendation-System
-A Book recommnedaion System using:
+A Book recommendation System using:
-  1.K Nearest Neighbour
+  1. K Nearest Neighbour
-  2.Using Correlation
+  2. Using Correlation
-  3.Based on Popularity(No of Ratings and Ratings sum)
+  3. Based on Popularity(No of Ratings and Ratings sum)

 Dataset used: Book-Crossings